 Select from a mix of live and pre-recorded science virtual field trips based on our most popular onsite field trips for preschool, elementary, and middle school.

-Discover our Interactive Field Trips, Science Demonstrations, and Virtual Planetarium programs below.
+Discover our Self Guided Field Trips, Science Demonstrations, and Virtual Planetarium programs below.
 Bookmark this site to check back for new programs.

 All programs align with state curriculum standards.

-These asynchronous interactive virtual field trips will take your students on a self-guided exploration of our various galleries and science topics using Google Slides.
+These asynchronous self guided virtual field trips will take your students on a self-guided exploration of our various galleries and science topics using Google Slides.
 Each program has a combination of short videos, games, hands-on activities using common household materials to highlight the topics.

 $75 for up to 30 people